spencerparkin/AudioDataLib/README.md

 is provide a way to load or save such audio data, convert it, mix it, buffer it, or even synthesize it for real-time consumption.
 *That*, however, is what this *this* library *does*.

-Current features (done or in the works) are as follows.
+Current features are as follows.

  * Load/save WAV files.
- * Load/save MIDI files.
+ * Load MIDI files.
- * Load/save SF2 (sound-font) files.
+ * Load SF2 (sound-font) files.
  * Mix/convert PCM/float audio for real-time playback of SFX.
- * Playback MIDI files to an output MIDI port.
+ * Playback MIDI files.
+(You provide access to the input MIDI port.)
- * Synthesize MIDI messages into real-time audio from an input MIDI port.
+ * Synthesize MIDI messages into real-time, SF-based audio.
+(You provide access to the output MIDI port.)

 ## Setup